C-Undritz/Pattern-Spiel/README.md

 2.	being simple to use; effectively this is a few pages with the interactive elements presented only when they need to be for ease of navigation.

 ## Functional Requirements.
+1. All game screens fit onto one page; no scrolling required
-1. Responsive design; assumption is that most users will browse through to the site from a mobile or tablet.
+2. Responsive design; assumption is that most users will browse through to the site from a mobile or tablet.
-2. Automation as much a possible for ease of play; the game should drive itself, or if the player has to click something, options are obvious and focused at that time.
+3. Automation as much a possible for ease of play; the game should drive itself, or if the player has to click something, options are obvious and focused at that time.
-2. A link to the main menu from button shown at all times so that the user is not stuck in a game and either has to complete it or user browser functions to exit.
+4. A link to the main menu from button shown at all times so that the user is not stuck in a game and either has to complete it or user browser functions to exit.
-3. A feedback function/form that will allow the sending of feedback to an existing email using JSMail
+5. A feedback function/form that will allow the sending of feedback to an existing email using JSMail
-4. Clear and obvious links to social media platforms
+6. Clear and obvious links to social media platforms
-6. Feedback animations and sounds to provide user with clear interaction cues.
+7. Feedback animations and sounds to provide user with clear interaction cues.

 ---
 ># **STRUCTURE**